jadry92/BlogNotes/docs/pages/about.md

 </div>

-I'm a technology enthusiastic who believe in the democratisation of education.
-I have a bachelor degree in electronics engineering with experience in CUDA-C, Open-CL, Java, Python and Linux.
-If you have any advice to improve this blog or any comment, feel free to contact me in my social networks.
+I'm a technology enthusiastic who believe in the democratization of education.
+Also a geek passionate about technology and in love with science.
+I studied a bachelor of science and electronics engineering, when I developed a huge interest in processors and software.
+I have had the opportunity to develop complex algorithms with technologies like CUDA-C, Open-CL, Javascript, Python and Linux.
+I'm goal-oriented, curious and collaborative, and enjoy working in a team.
+I'm also very good at explaining the background of technology and passionate about passing on my knowledge.